 The Care Team members have been chosen because of their experience in ministry and their ability to engage and support colleagues.
-They are retired church professionals who are normally available through an online appointment.
-They have completed a basic training program to develop a coaching style for care and support.
+They are church professionals who are normally available through an online appointment.
+They have completed a training program to develop a coaching style for care and support.

 Why A Care Team?

 Being in ministry can be challenging.
 Many church workers (pastors, teachers, deaconesses, DCEs, church musicians and others) can often feel alone, isolated and discouraged.
 When you add in family and personal health, it can easily be overwhelming.
 The members of the district care team are a good place to begin when dealing with such issues.
 They can provide a listening ear and help workers discover a new direction.

 Coaching is not counseling.
 Coaching begins with the belief that most people have the resources needed to resolve an issue.
 A coach will first work to establish a relationship with the coachee.
 The coach will then help her or him identify the problem, explore options, and then develop a plan of action.
 The members of the care team have been trained to be coaches.
 As such, they will not give advice, but rather guide the coachee through a process.
 The coach will also provide follow-up when that is agreed upon.

 Contact the care team members directly.
 They will set up an online meeting to begin the discussion.

 Christiane Hobbs – email@example.com